Tell the truth – I am, on Western Mongolia

 N.B.
 I wouldn’t like my experiences with Mongolian Kazakhs to be taken as generalised or to offend the good people who are surely found amongst them.
 I have also interacted with Kazakhs living in Russia or Kazakhstan and our encounters were nice.
 I have even become friends with a few.

 What I truly wanted to express is that I didn’t perceive the gestures of Mongolian Kazakhs as genuine.
 The overall vibe screamed ‘fake’.
-And you can’t fight what you feel.
+And you shouldn’t fight what you feel.

 No comments: